Trails for everyone, forever

 A paved road crumbles into a river.

 Highway 410, east of Enumclaw, washed out in recent flooding.
-The road is only open to essential traffic.
+WSDOT has since repaired the road and it is open to traffic.
 Photo by Enumclaw Police Department.

 How you can help trails and be part of the recovery